felixge/depmake/Readme.md

 system (of the same kernel / architecture).

-depmake has a certain overlap with tools such as [chef][] and [puppet][], but only contains features required to contain deployable archives.
+depmake has a certain overlap with tools such as [chef][] and [puppet][], but only contains features required to create deployable archives.

 depmake also has a certain overlap with package managers such as [apt][] and [pacman][], but is yet again laser focused on creating deployable archives.